ecliptic/webpack-blocks-copy/README.md

 ])
 ```

-This would result in the following CopyPlugin config:
+This would result in the following copy plugin config:

 ```js
 new CopyWebpackPlugin([